jsardo9/DriverDatabase/README.md

 # Driver Class
 This class stores a driver's name in conjunction with all their trips, miles driven, and time on the road.

 I chose to store a driver's trips in a list (ArrayList) as this will store and index them in the order in which they were added to the driver.
-This allows for constant time lookup by index and (mostly) constant time adding to it.
+This allows for constant time lookup by index and (mostly) constant time adding to the list.

 A drivers total mileage and time on the road is updated as each new trip is added.
 # DriverDatabase Class